Elvis10ten/notes/docs/german/cases-note.md

 ### 1.2.
 Does the verb fix the case?
 * **Nominative verb**s: sein, werden, bleiben.
 These link the subject to a predicate noun that renames it. e.g., Er is ein guter Arzt, Er wird ein guter Arzt, Er bleibt mein bester Freund.
 * **Dativ verbs**: helfen, danken, gefallen, gehören, passen, schmecken, antworten, folgen, gratulieren, zuhören, vertrauen, begegnen, fehlen, wehtun, passieren, glauben.
-These are one-object verbswithout an akkusativ object and the receiver is in dativ. e.g., Ich helfe dir, Das Buch gehört meinem Bruder, Es geht mir gut, Das tut mir leid.
+These are one-object verbs without an akkusativ object and the receiver is in dativ. e.g., Ich helfe dir, Das Buch gehört meinem Bruder, Es geht mir gut, Das tut mir leid.
 * **Dativ + Akkusativ verbs**: geben, schenken, zeigen, erklären, empfehlen, bringen, schnicken, leihen, erzählen, anbeieten.
 The person receiving the thing is in Dativ and the thing is in Akkusativ. e.g. Ich schenke meiner Mutter (Dativ) einen Ring (Akkusativ).

 ### 1.3.
 Is it a time expression?